bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] check syntax on save -- syntastic plugin?
 - [ ] highlighting: highlight function names as headings
     and method names in objects
+# v4c

+## 2014-02-06 14:29 Thursday

+ * Use a backbone router -- to trigger different entry point functions .

+ * Create overview and results v-pages in separate folder pages/result.js

+    create the right result from the results collection and use it to instantiate a view to present it

+ pages/overview.js

+ * Main would use a router to call the main function from the apropriate page.

+ * Main would load the relevant data from Aptivate.data into collections

+* in principle when creating a result, we could also create an empty indicator  at the server side (because result without indicator is not useful)

 ## 2014-02-06 14:54 Thursday